-Little did I know that this grandmotherly advice would translate into a very useful content marketing strategy.
+Little did I know that this grandmotherly advice would translate into a beneficial content marketing strategy.

 I find many B2B organizations linking business units to the feet-on-the-street sales organization without effectively integrating content into this supply chain.
-The hierarchy might be efficient, however, many times the content marketing strategy misses the mark.
-And, the right message does not get delivered at the right time to the right audience on the right channel.
+The hierarchy might be efficient.
+However, many times the content marketing strategy misses the mark.
+The right message does not get delivered at the right time to the right audience on the right channel.

 The Content Marketing Research Tells Us We Need Relevant Content